Skip to main content

 Use 2-character ISO country codes to simplify targeting by country.

-• Change the String Format to ISO Country Code (2 digit)
+• Change the String Format to ISO Country Code (2 letter).

-Now, when setting targeting rules, you'll get a dropdown to directly select a country to target.
+When setting targeting rules, you'll get a dropdown to select a country directly.

-GrowthBook provides a nice UI for defining simple targeting conditions using your attributes.
+GrowthBook provides a visual UI for defining targeting conditions using your attributes.

 Simple targeting conditions